What I'm working on.

 Learning Project

-The project I built to actually understand AI — not just use it.
-An AI-native operating system for work: submit intent in plain language, and it decomposes the goal into a task graph, routes tasks to specialized agents, governs the consequential decisions, and executes to completion.
-This was my deep end of the pool — the single project that taught me the most about how AI relates to real systems concepts.
+The project I built to actually understand AI and what it could do in the hands of someone with no tech background.
+It's an AI-native operating system for work: submit intent in plain language, and it decomposes the goal into a task graph, routes tasks to specialized agents, governs the consequential decisions, and executes to completion.
+This was my intro to the deep end of the pool, the project that taught me the most about how AI relates to real systems concepts.

 Live Output An AI agent system built this playable game.
 Here it is.